 5. Eden Park, Ohio

-In the Fall of 1927, a woman on her way to a divorce hearing was chased by her husband's car into Eden Park where he then shot and killed her.
-Visitors now see her in a black dress, wandering the grounds and specifically the gazebo.
+In the fall of 1927, a woman on her way to a divorce hearing was chased by her husband's car into Eden Park, where he then shot and killed her.
+Visitors now see her in a black dress, wandering the grounds, specifically the gazebo.
 This isn’t a campground, so don’t set up your tent—or maybe just don’t go at all.
 Maybe bring some old friends, quickly look around, and run away as fast as your legs will carry you.

 6. Hunting Island State Park, South Carolina

-While this is the most-visited state park in South Carolina, many people don’t know that the lighthouse is a thousand percent haunted.
-There are a few spirits who roam the lighthouse.
-One is a keeper of the lighthouse who blames himself for the drowning of a child.
+While this is the most-visited state park in South Carolina, only the locals may know that the lighthouse is a thousand percent haunted.
+There are a few spirits who roam the structure.
+One is a lighthouse keeper who blames himself for the drowning of a child.
 Another is the daughter of a different keeper who committed suicide in the lighthouse.
-From the nearby campground, you can hear loud and inhuman noises, some laughter, and singing.
+From the nearby campground, you can hear loud and inhuman moans, strange sounds, whispers, laughter, and singing.
+Easily one of the most haunted places to camp in the country; I will likely steer clear of it.

 7. Bannack State Park, Montana

 Originally a gold mining town, Bannack now houses two campsites.
-In 1864, the Sheriff at the time was hanged after being accused of directing a murderous gang.
+In 1864, Sheriff Henry Plummer was hanged after being accused of directing a murderous gang.
 He never got a fair trial, so the only way to be sure if he was guilty of this is to ask his ghost, which has been sighted wandering the town and campsites.
-Maybe not one of the best campgrounds to stay at if you are easily spooked.
+Maybe not one of the best campgrounds to stay at if you are easily spooked, but head to the visitor center if you'd like more info on this historic site.

 8. Cameron Park, Texas

 This park is home to Jacob’s Ladder—a steep staircase where women have reported feeling hands pull their clothes.
 Yikes...already not feeling this.
 Not far away from the ladder is Lover’s Leap, where two lovers from opposing Native American tribes jumped to their deaths.
-The ghostly couple can now be seen walking through the river holding hands.
-There are also stories of witches in black and white dresses running throughout the park and many have reported hearing high pitch screams and smell rotting flesh.
+The ghostly couple can now be seen walking through the river holding hands, like something straight out of old horror movies.
+There are also stories of witches in black and white dresses running throughout the park, and tourists have reported hearing high-pitch screams and smelling rotting flesh.
+While there may not be a real danger at this park, that smell alone would keep me from spending too much time here!

 9. Holy Ghost Campground, New Mexico

 I mean, the name gives it away.
-Since the 17th century, a phantom Catholic Priest has been seen roaming the campground.
-He is believed to have been killed on site.
-Since then sightings, disappearances, and shadowy figures have haunted the campsite.
-Now I probably wouldn’t head there myself, but if you’re feeling gutsy, go ahead.
+Since the late 17th century, a phantom Catholic priest has been seen roaming the Santa Fe National Forest campground.
+He is believed to have been killed on site in the 1700s.
+Since then, sightings, disappearances, and shadowy figures have haunted the campsite.
+Now I myself am not a paranormal investigator, but if you’re feeling gutsy, go ahead and check this place out.

 10. Yosemite National Park, California

 No!
-Not Yosemite, who even knew??
+Not Yosemite, a favorite among America's national parks?
 Oh yes, it is haunted.
-One of the most beloved parks in the U.S. and, in my humble opinion, the world, Yosemite is known for its rock formations and is a mecca for rock climbers.
-So what paranormal activity happens there?
+One of the most beloved parks in the United States and, in my humble opinion, the world, Yosemite is known for its rock formations and is a mecca for cave explorers, rock climbers, and hikers.
+So what paranormal activity happens in the local area?
 Sections of the park are believed to be haunted by Native Americans who were killed there, and the Ahwahnee Hotel has seen its fair share of the unliving.
+Park ranger Galen Clark reported sounds like dogs wailing along the Grouse Lake trail but was later told it was the sounds of a young boy who drowned in the lake.
 One worker of the hotel is said to have seen the ghost of John F. Kennedy, who visited a year before his assassination.
-Guests, keep an eye out.
+Guests, keep an eye out and visit the National Park Service for more information on these haunted rumors.

 A Personal Ghost Story

 Now, I would like to share a ghost story that my camp counselors told us every summer.
-I went to a summer camp in Malibu, Calif., for eight summers of my childhood.
-Every year on the first night they would tell us the story of “Chapel Man.”
+I went to a summer camp in Malibu, California, for eight summers of my childhood.
+Every year on the first night, they would tell us the legend of the “Chapel Man hauntings.”
 Chapel Man ate children.

-A little spooky for summer camp, but that is what they told us.
-Our camp director told us he was the first person to see Chapel Man, and heard the phantom man yell, “Bring me children!”
+A little spooky for a summer campout, but that is what they told us.
+Our camp director told us he was the first person to see Chapel Man and heard the phantom man yell, “Bring me children!”

 Chapel Man lived in an old part of the camp that you had to walk past to get to your cabin every night.
-And every night, you would see kids who believed the story run by as quick as they could.
+And every night, you would see kids who believed the story run by as quickly as they could.
 I was a pretty logical, no-nonsense kind of kid, so I wasn’t a believer.
 In fact, I watched The Exorcist with my dad when I was eight years old.
-That being said, whenever someone asked me to get closer to where Chapel Man supposedly lived, I would make up an excuse and walk the other way!
-Thankfully I never saw him.
+That being said, whenever someone asked me to get closer to where Chapel Man supposedly lived, I would make up an excuse and walk the other way, even taking the long way to the bathroom!
+Thankfully I never saw him, but it was part of the experience of childhood camping that I'll never forget.

-Have any other haunted campsites or paranormal activity in the wild?
-Feel free to hit me up and let me know, or maybe don’t.
-So don’t forget to bring your Ghostbusters gear with you if you head to any of these campsites but definitely count me out.
-If you're leaving the Ghostbusters gear at home but need to get suited up to hit the trail, reach out to a Camping & Hiking expert here on Curated for free, personalized advice and recommendations.
+Where is the most haunted campground you've ever visited?
+Do you have any other haunted camping or paranormal activity stories in the wild?
+Feel free to hit me up and let me know!
+Don’t forget to bring your Ghostbusters gear with you if you head to any of these campsites.
+If you're leaving the Ghostbusters gear at home but need to get suited up to hit the trail, reach out to a Camping & Hiking Expert here on Curated for free, personalized advice and recommendations.
 And try to stay away from Chapel Man!